noah-nuebling/javascript-playground-nov-2025/README.md

 Consider: People built Photoshop, Microsoft Office, and entire operating systems with imperative UI code (UIKit, AppKit, Win32).
 The idea that a web app is "too complex" to write without "Reactivity" doesn't hold up.

 Yes, you *can* mess up state synchronization with manual bindings.
 But:
-- Getting it right isn't rocket science (two-way bindings)
+- Getting it right isn't rocket science. (two-way bindings)
 - Bug's are immediately visible in the UI.
 - It's easy to find and fix in your code.